Minnesota Correctional Facility – Faribault

-In 1909, 507 acres of farmland was purchased for expansion of the facilities.
-In 1913 tunnels (which are still accessible) and ceiling tracks were installed to make deliveries and travel from building-to-building without going outside.
-Expansions were made every few years, adding new buildings, most of which still exist and are used by staff and inmates.
-By 1955, the population of the new Faribault State Hospital was 3,355, and 639 staff.
-In 1968, the working farm on the facility and many buildings were closed due to decreasing population.
-In 1985, Faribault State Hospital (1970–1985) changed its name to "Faribault Regional Center."
-In 1987, The State Legislature authorized a bill for MN Corrections to take over FRC grounds.
-The model for caring for mentally disadvantaged had changed to a more community-based help and support system.
+The facility is built on land the state has managed and maintained since 1879 when it was founded as, "Minnesota Experimental School for the Feeble Minded."

-The prison was officially established in 1989 on the 140 acre campus of the former state mental hospital.
+The prison was officially established in 1989 on the 140 acre campus of the former Faribault State Hospital.
 Between 2005 and 2008, the Minnesota legislature funded a $129 million expansion and modernization program, which included the construction of four new 416-bed living units.
 The prison's medium-security inmates are now primarily housed within these four large "K" buildings, so called because each building consists of four wings in a "K" configuration around a central control rotunda, with each two-story wing capable of housing 104 inmates in two-bunk cells.

 The expansion of the Faribault prison was a primary cause of the state's decreased reliance upon a private prison in Appleton, Minnesota.
 Corrections Corporation of America closed the 1,600-bed Appleton prison in 2010.

 MCF-Faribault has educational facilities for GED and adult basic education, and provides education in construction trades such as flooring, drywall, and woodworking.
+Volunteers of America offers Social Justice Clinical Pastoral Education courses for faith leaders, seminarians, and inmates at the prison.
 The facility also houses a MINNCOR prison industry facility providing contract labor to outside vendors as well as a line of institutional and library furniture.
 Recently, the facility's 180 bed "New Dimensions" chemical dependency treatment program which provided a 6-12 month treatment program for alcohol and other drug-dependent offenders was changed to a 4-6 month intensive outpatient program currently with about 50 inmates.
 The minimum security unit, outside of the main prison's medium-security double fence, provides housing and supervision for community work crews.